 Lead-up to the Civil Rights Act

-Following the Civil War, a trio of constitutional amendments abolished slavery, made the former slaves citizens and gave all men the right to vote regardless of race.
+Following the Civil War, a trio of constitutional amendments abolished slavery (the 13 Amendment), made the former slaves citizens (14 Amendment) and gave all men the right to vote regardless of race (15 Amendment).

 For decades after Reconstruction, the U.S. Congress did not pass a single civil rights act.
 Finally, in 1957, it established a civil rights section of the Justice Department, along with a Commission on Civil Rights to investigate discriminatory conditions.